-Estimation of emissions from solid paraffins use was carried out in accordance with 2006 IPCC Guidelines (Tier 1) with application of Oxidised During Use (ODU) and the default carbon content factor [1].
-Data of solid paraffins use were determined based on data of production, exports, and imports of paraffin waxes obtained from State Statistic Service of Ukraine [2, 23].
-For 2014 - 2016, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of solid paraffins consumption.
+Estimation of emissions from solid paraffins use was carried out in accordance with 2006 IPCC Guidelines (Tier 1) with application of ODU and the default carbon content factor [1].
+Data of solid paraffins use were determined based on data of production, exports, and imports of paraffin waxes obtained from SSSU [2, 23].